Insert/Import Image in Illustrator

 - After opening the image in Illustrator, go to Windows and choose the option Image Trace.
 It opens the Image Trace Panel.

-- On the top of the box, in the first row, you will find options such as Auto color, High color, Low color, Grayscale, Black and White, and Outline.
+- In the first row, you will find options such as Auto color, High color, Low color, Grayscale, Black and White, and Outline on the top of the box.
 You can try them out by changing the values and applying the result the best way you feel.

 - Click on the preview box if you want to see the live result of your image while selecting the different values and effects.